 Reading HWZ PP 5.8 v national average 0.3

 Writing: HWZ PP 4.7 v national average 0.3

 Maths: HWZ PP 3.3 v national average 0.4

 Pupil Premium money is intended to be used to “close the gap” on the attainment of other pupils.
 At Hey with Zion this goal is not just met- we have reversed the gap so it is now above the performance of the rest of the country.

 Our plans for future use of Pupil Premium involve continuation and development of all of the above actions to meet the ongoing needs of the children as they are learned through monitoring and evaluating processes undertaken.
 Increasingly we are also looking to personalise the provision to meet identified specific needs.

-We have made extra-curricular activities either free or half price to parents of Pupil Premium pupils and we are auditing to maintain and develop the recent increase in these children’s participation in the wider life of school, such as in membership of the school council and extra curricular clubs.
+We have made extra curricular activities either free or half price to parents of Pupil Premium pupils and we are auditing to maintain and develop the recent increase in these children’s participation in the wider life of school, such as in membership of the school council and extra curricular clubs.

-We are introducing free theatre trips for Year Five children, to supplement for brass band learning to all Year Three children, to develop the cultural capital of children for whom such opportunities may not otherwise be available.
+We are introducing free theatre trips for Year Five children, to supplement the brass band learning to all Year Three children, to develop the cultural capital of children for whom such opportunities may not otherwise be available.